 If it is a low-use project, use a premium white paint that is self-sealing and does not require a topcoat.
 A clear topcoat is not required on General Finishes Milk Paint for increased durability, as it is a self-sealing, exterior-rated coating with high durability and chemical and water resistance.
 However, topcoats do provide a smooth surface that is easier to clean and boosts durability for high-use projects, such as tabletops and kitchen cabinets.

-Use a professional spray such as General Finishes Enduro White Poly.
+Use a professional product such as General Finishes Enduro White Poly.
 It has "increased topcoat properties," is a standalone finish when 3 coats are applied, and does not require sealing with a topcoat.

 Stain Blocker does not adhere to melamine cabinet veneers.